aelzenaar/bucephalus/README.md

 * `bucserve` - start the web server.
 * `bucadd [-h] [-a AUTHOR] FILENAME TITLE TAGS [TAGS ...]` (must have at least one tag, author optional) - add the given file to the bucephalus database.
-* `bucfup [-h] FILENAME IDENT` - update the existing file with id IDENT using FILENAME.
+* `bucfup [-h] FILENAME IDENT` - update the existing file contents at id IDENT from FILENAME.
+* `bucmup [-h] [-t TITLE] [-a AUTHOR] [-T TAGS [TAGS ...]]
+IDENT` - update the existing file metadata at id IDENT with the given metadata, or just display the current metadata if no optional arguments are given.
 * `bucrm <identifier>` - remove the given database entry permanently and all the files associated with it.
 The identifier could be reused, I don't know.
 * `bucvac [-h] [-o OUTPUTFILE] [-u UPDATEIDENT] FILENAME` - vacuum up the given TeX source file which includes a section of JSON at the start, run it through the appropriate template (templates are installed in `/opt/bucephalus/prototypes`, and bucvac will also look in `~/bucephalus/prototypes`; the template chosen is given by the `Buc_hp` JSON key), and add it to the server after running XeLaTeX on it twice.
 The filename on the server will be outputname.pdf.
 Only overwrites files if -u is given a valid ID.